-A potential buyer searching information on the web is the person you would want to target.
+A potential buyer searching for information on the web is the person you would want to target.

 So leverage the right information to find the relevant potential customers

-You can use Google Analytics to see which posts of yours worked great over the time.
+You can use Google Analytics to see which posts of yours worked great over time.

-Then, there are various free tools you can use to find the popular content to write about such as :
+Then, there are various free tools you can use to find popular content to write about, such as :

 - Google Trends

-Ubbersuggest helps you break down any website with their top performing pages laying out every particular detail.
+Ubbersuggest helps you break down any website with its top-performing pages laying out every particular detail.